-This portal can be used for requests by an Authorized Agent or legal guardian on behalf of a minor.
+This portal can be used for requests by a legal guardian on behalf of a minor.
 We will ask for an indication of the type of request further down on this page.

 Minors Under Age 16: LiveRamp does not knowingly collect or use the data of minors under the age of 16.
 We may have some data about minors where we do not have sufficient information to identify their age.
 If we learn we have collected personal information of someone under 16, we will delete that information from our database.

 Joint Household Requests: LiveRamp does not maintain aggregate household data that we can link back to a single household.
 If you would like to make a request for everyone in your household, please submit individual requests for each household member.

 The CCPA has allowed a provision for California consumers to use an ‘authorized agent’ to submit/make a request on their behalf.
 If you are an authorized agent acting on behalf of a CA consumer, you will need to adhere to the following requirements in order to submit requests on behalf of a CA consumer.